babel/notes/2017-07/july-19.md

 - Nail down the scope of Babel 7, not really about time but scope creep (easy to do in OSS).
 - Update [milestone](https://github.com/babel/babel/milestone/9) to reflect actual tasks for Babel 7, and move the rest to post launch/7.x
 - Beta: make one of these ASAP, can use this to determine the upgrade guide/codemods required for majority of users.
 We can ask plugin authors to update during this time (make their own beta release).
   - Aside: would be amazing if we could release the plugins at the same time as Babel itself is released so that the transition is seamless.
-I guess it would be better if plugins could just support both versions for a period (maybe no changes are necessary for most).
+It would be better if plugins could just support both versions for a period (maybe no changes are necessary for most).
 - RC: Once we have released the beta for a few weeks we can do an RC and then after a week or two do the actual release if nothing major comes up.

 ## Old stuff